dddrrreee/cs340lx-25aut/labs/10-bluetooth/README.md

 The process is as follows (as reverse-engineered from Linux):

 1. Send an HCI_Reset command.
 1. Send command with OGF 0x3f (denotes a vendor-specific command) and OCF 0x2e, so signal the start of the firmware patch.
-We provide this constant in `hci_consts.h` with the name `CMD_BCM_LOAD_FIRMWARE`.
+We provide this constant in `hci-consts.h` with the name `CMD_BCM_LOAD_FIRMWARE`.
 1. Wait 50ms.
 1. Send all the bytes in BCM43430A1.hcd (see below for how to to this while respecting flow control).
 1. Wait 250ms.